mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ##### 3. Crash to desktop

 This will be detected in a similar way to the Mantid unresponsive case in that an external launcher will make note of how Mantid exits and if necessary call the crash reporter.
+This behaviour can be tested using the [Segfault](https://github.com/mantidproject/mantid/blob/master/Framework/Algorithms/src/Segfault.cpp) algorithm

 ##### Mantid Launcher